themboutidem/my-recipes/README.md

 # my-recipes
-This is a Website containig the most awesome recipes from Mboutidem.
+This is a Website containig the most awesome recipes from Odin.

 Feel free to suf at your disgust